Vaccinatiecentrum.nl

 Poliovirus can spread from person to person.
 This can be through the mouth (talking or shouting) or through the faeces of an infected person.
 A person who is infected can contaminate other surfaces or food by not washing their hands properly after going to the toilet.

-Do you have questions or would you like to make an appointment for a personal (travel)consultation?
+Do you have questions or would you like to book an appointment for a personal (travel)consultation?
 Use the button below, email us at info@vaccinatiecentrum.nl or call 085-9020303.

 Back to Other Vaccinations